awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 ## Step 3\.6: Delete an Item<a name="GettingStarted.NET.03.06"></a>

 You can use the `Table.DeleteItem` operation to delete an item by specifying its primary key\.
-You can optionally provide a condition in the `DeleteItemOperationConfig` parameter, to prevent the item from being deleted if the condition is not met\.
+You can optionally provide a condition in the `DeleteItemOperationConfig` parameter to prevent the item from being deleted if the condition is not met\.

 In the following example, you try to delete a specific movie item if its rating is 5 or less\.

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;